BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

 ### See Also

-Note :
-If the data in the database is not encrypted, it is always possible to copy and restore the data to a different SQL server.
+NOTE : If the data in the database is not encrypted, it is always possible to copy and restore the data to a different SQL server.
 In order to protect the data from such attacks, it is important to encrypt it i.e., data should be protected from SQL injections.
 Injections are new entities that are entered into the database.